 Projects requiring QAPP appendices will be planned in consultation with ANRA and the TCEQ Project Manager and TCEQ technical staff.
 Appendices will be written in an abbreviated format and will reference the Basin QAPP where appropriate.
-Appendices will be approved by ANRA Project Manager, ANRA QAO, the Laboratory (as applicable), and the CRP Project Manager, the CRP Project QA Specialist, the CRP Lead QA Specialist and additional parties affected by the Appendix, as appropriate.
+Appendices will be approved by ANRA Clean Rivers Program Manager, ANRA Laboratory Services Director, the CRP Project manager, the CRP Project QA Specialist, the CRP Lead QA Specialist and additional parties affected by the Appendix, as appropriate.
 Copies of approved QAPP appendices will be distributed by ANRA to project participants before data collection activities commence.
 ANRA will secure written documentation from each sub-tier project participant (e.g., subcontractors, subparticipants, other units of government) stating the organization's awareness of and commitment to requirements contained in each special project appendix to the QAPP.
 ANRA will maintain this documentation as part of the project's QA records, and ensure that the documentation is available for review.